How to build your inventory¶

 - Hosts can also be in multiple groups, but there will only be one instance of a host, merging the data from the multiple groups.

-These variable files are in YAML format.
+Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.
+Host and group variable files must use YAML syntax.
 Valid file extensions include ‘.yml’, ‘.yaml’, ‘.json’, or no file extension.
 See YAML Syntax if you are new to YAML.

 /etc/ansible/group_vars/raleigh # can optionally end in '.yml', '.yaml', or '.json' /etc/ansible/group_vars/webservers /etc/ansible/host_vars/foosball